 Market Action Discounts Everything

-Technical analysis assumes that, at any given moment in time anything that can possibly affect the value of a financial instrument (including but not limited to fundamental, political and psychological factors etc.) is already reflected in its price.
+Technical analysis assumes that at any given moment in time anything that can possibly affect the value of a financial instrument (including but not limited to fundamental, political, and psychological factors, etc.) is already reflected in its price.
 Therefore, the only thing needed to consider when applying technical analysis is the analysis of the past price of the financial instrument.

 Price Moves in Trends

 Essential to this form of analysis is the concept that price moves in trends and that once a trend has been established it is more likely that price will continue to move in the direction of the trend than against it.
-One of the main reason of applying technical analysis to a financial instrument is to identify the early stages of a trend for the purpose of trading in its direction.
+One of the main reasons for applying technical analysis to a financial instrument is to identify the early stages of a trend for the purpose of trading in its direction.